klaasnotfound/epex-spot-forecast/README.md

 ![Plot of the intraday price for two days in March 2025, overlayed with the previous day's day-ahead price and the price predicted by an LSTM](/data/assets/img-price-pred-02.png)

-This is likely due to external factors like increased supply or demand from individual market participants (e.g. for pumped hydro storage).
+A possible reason for this is that the electricity price is not just influenced by "regular" weather-induced supply and demand, but also by bulk bids from individual market participants with over- or undersupply (e.g. when charging/discharging pumped hydro storage).
 These factors are known to the bidding parties and influence the day-ahead auction price but are not visible in the weather forecast or previous-day market data.

 Visual inspection of the data revealed something interesting: More often than not, the predicted prices and the day-ahead prices seemed to be on opposite sides of the intraday price.
 The day-ahead auction (DAA) price was generally "more correct", but the question was whether "blending in" a bit of the model prediction would yield an improved estimate.
 Defining the blended price as

 $$p_{blend} = \gamma \cdot p_{pred} + (1-\gamma) \cdot p_{daa}$$

-and iterating over different $\gamma \in [0, 1]$ confirmed this assumption: A blend factor of $\gamma =$ `0.2` yielded maximum improvement (and this remained stable across different configurations and runs of the LSTM and GRU models).
-The model performance presented in the following is therefore not evaluted on the predicted price but on the _blended price_.
+and iterating over different $\gamma \in [0, 1]$ confirmed this assumption: A blend factor of $\gamma$ = `0.2` yielded maximum improvement (and this remained stable across different configurations and runs of the LSTM and GRU models).
+The model performance presented in the following is therefore not evaluted on the predicted price but on the _blended price_ (with $\gamma$ = `0.2` ).

 <details>
 <summary>